davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

   - default
 package_upgrade: true
 ```
-The user-data configuration can be used for much more - later in this article you will see how I configured it to install the package `qemu-guest-agent` and start it.
+The user-data configuration can be used for much more - later in this article you will see how I configured it to install the package `qemu-guest-agent` and start it - see the 'packages:' and 'runcmd:' sections of the user configuration a little further down.

 #### Creating a snippets directory
 The cloudinit configuration yaml files must be stored in a location that can be reached when the VM is starting - i.e. in a storage location.
 To be able to create a snippet, you will first need to add a "snippet" storage if you haven't got one.
 To do this, in the Proxmox GUI, select your storage view and add a 'directory' storage: